Florida Military and Veterans Benefits

 In addition, the beneficiaries of a Florida National Guard Service members who are killed or died as a result of injuries received while serving on state active duty are eligible for a $75,000 death benefit.

 Who is eligible for Florida National Guard Medical Coverage for Injury, Disability and Death Benefits incurred while on Serving State Active Duty ?
 FloridaNational Guard member serving on state active duty are eligible.

 Who is eligible for the Florida Active Duty Service Member Death Benefit?
-To qualify for the Florida Active Duty Service Member Death Benefit, the deceased Service member must have been a resident of Florida, or their duty assignment was in Florida at the time of death.
+The deceased Service member must have been serving on active duty and was a resident of Florida, or a nonresident assigned to a duty station in Florida at the time of their death.
 The cause of death must not have been from suicide or intentionally self-inflicted.

 State Sponsored Life Insurance (SSLI) for Florida National Guard Service Members: SSLI offered through the National Guard Association of Florida to Florida National Guard Service members is made up of several voluntary group life policies that are designed to help meet the needs of National Guard Service members and their Families.